k21971/EvilHack/doc/evilhack-changelog.md

   objects and their surroundings
 - The spell 'create trees' can sometimes revitalize dead trees
 - Add Druids to check_caitiff() routine
+- Added a few more monsters to Druids wildshape ability